 We get this question a lot.

-We’re trying to help with our guide, our blog, and our newsletter, but there’s also plenty of other fantastic stuff out there so we’ve put this list together of our favourite resources for new managers.
+We’re doing our bit with our guide and our new manager playbook, but there’s also plenty of other fantastic stuff out there so we’ve put this list together of our favourite resources for new managers.

 We’ve tried to keep it short.
 Both because new managers don’t have time to plough through ‘10 essential books to make you a better manager’, and because you’ll do a lot of your learning with your team and your peers rather than from reading blog posts.